django-fluent/django-fluent-contents/docs/plugins/rawhtml.rst

 This plugin can be used for example for:

+* prototyping extra markup quickly
-* including "embed codes" in a page, provided by sites such as Facebook, Google Docs, YouTube, SlideShare, and Vimeo.
+* including "embed codes" in a page, in case the :ref:`oembeditem <oembeditem>` plugin does not support it.
 * including `jQuery <http://jquery.org/>`_ snippets in a page:

   .. image:: /images/plugins/rawhtml-admin.*